buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     If ``command`` contains nested lists (for example, from a properties substitution), then that list will be flattened before it is executed.

+    On the topic of shell metacharacters, note that in DOS the pipe character (``|``) is conditionally escaped (to ``^|``) when it occurs inside a more complex string in a list of strings.
+It remains unescaped when it occurs as part of a single string or as a lone pipe in a list of strings.

 ``workdir``
     All ShellCommands are run by default in the ``workdir``, which defaults to the :file:`build` subdirectory of the slave builder's